localdevices/LiveORC/README.md

 must belong to a site eventually.

 > [!NOTE]
-> Under the "Assets" menu section, clikc on the ➕ Add button of the "Sites" menu item.
+> Under the "Assets" menu section, click on the ➕ Add button of the "Sites" menu item.
 You can give a site a name, an
 > approximate coordinate (by clicking on the interactive map), and you must associate the site with an institute
 > that you own.
 Select the institute you just created.